raphaelsty/cherche/docs/rank/pre_trained.md

 # Pre-trained models

-Rankers are based on models that measure the semantic similarity between a document and a query.
-Cherche is compatible with the `Sentence Bert` models of [SentenceTransformers](https://www.sbert.net/docs/pretrained_models.html) via the `rank.Encoder` model.
-The `rank.DPR` template is compatible with the `DPR` templates of SentenceBert.
+Ranker are compatible with the `Sentence Bert` models of [SentenceTransformers](https://www.sbert.net/docs/pretrained_models.html) via the `rank.Encoder` model.
+The `rank.DPR` template is compatible with the `rank.DPR` templates of SentenceBert.
 The `rank.ZeroShot` model is compatible with the `zero-shot-classification` models of [Hugging Face](https://huggingface.co/models?pipeline_tag=zero-shot-classification&sort=downloads).

 ## rank.Encoder

 Cherche's Encoder model aims to integrate into a neural search pipeline a model capable of building a latent representation of a document.
 The encoder model is particularly aimed at integrating the pre-trained models of [SentenceTransformers](https://www.sbert.net/docs/pretrained_models.html).

 Here is the list of models provided by [SentenceTransformers](https://www.sbert.net/docs/pretrained_models.html).
 A more detailed version of this table and every details about models can be found on their website.

+This list of models is not exhaustive, there are a wide range of models available with [Hugging Face](https://huggingface.co/models?pipeline_tag=sentence-similarity&sort=downloads) and in many languages.

 |                                          Model                                      |                      Avg.
 Performance                       |                      Speed                       |                      Model Size                       |
 |:---------------------------------------------------------------------------------------:|:-----------------------------------------------------------:|:------------------------------------------------:|:-----------------------------------------------------:|